neew1152/CRMS6/DLA_POP-32i/Modified-Code/README.md

 # 🔴 What's new: Hotfix_08.21.2025-DLA_NUC-POP-32i-PT
-- idk, just recopy everything, and the IMU works
+- idk, just recopy everything, and the IMU works (no, it isn't)

 | Based on |
 |----------|